CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/100-configure-firewall.md

 | `acme-v02.api.letsencrypt.org` | 443 | (Optional) Let's Encrypt service.
 Only required if not supplying own certificate |

 ### Enricher Examples
-Below are optional additions to the above and are only required if you use enrichers listed below.
+Below are optional additions to the above and are only required if you enrichers.
+Below are two of our common enrichers, but each enricher will have their own endpoints configured.
+If you require assistance with what endpoint is used for each CluedIn enricher, please reach out to CluedIn support who will be happy to assist.

 | Enricher name | Port | Description |
 |--|--|--|